madpiano/2019-432/slides/class01/README.md

 - Read Frank Harrell & others (2019) [Glossary of Statistical Terms](http://hbiostat.org/doc/glossary.pdf).
 - We'll be discussing the BRFSS/SMART example, which is introduced in [Chapter 2 of the Course Notes](https://thomaselove.github.io/2019-432-book/linear-regression-on-a-small-smart-data-set.html).
+- Please complete the Minute Paper after Class 01, available at **LINK TO COME**.